YinYin-Falcon/TwitchCategoryNotifications-to-DiscordWebhook/README.md

 At this point you can already hit run on the check function in your apps script.
 Any new live streams of your chosen game should appear in your discord channel.
-All last found streams will also be listed on the games sheet.
+All current live streams will also be listed on the games sheet.
 (Pick a popular game to test!
 Clear the stream list in the sheet to retest discord messages)
 If any of this fails, double check your previous steps.